 MVP has made numerous variance requests through formal filings in the FERC docket.
 The first page of the spreadsheet contains the following information on each request of this sort:

 - Date request was submitted (and revised, if applicable)

 - Associated request documents

 - Summary of the request

 - Date approved by FERC

 - Associated approval document

 Some fields in the spreadsheet may need to be expanded to be viewed.
-Requests highlighted in green have not yet been approved by FERC or are missing approval documentation.
+Requests highlighted in green on this sheet have not yet been approved by FERC or are missing approval documentation.

 Additionally, MVP has been obtaining in-field variances, approved by FERC’s Environmental Compliance Monitors and Managers.
 Those approvals are included in the Environmental Compliance Monitoring Reports, which each cover weekly reports from the Monitors and are often posted to the FERC docket several weeks after the monitoring period concludes.
-Another page of the spreadsheet will be added to reflect these approvals made in the field, and contains the following information:
+Another page of the spreadsheet has been added to reflect these approvals made in the field, and contains the following information: